KauMah/GithubAnalyzer/README.md

 ## TO RUN - :exclamation::exclamation::exclamation:Important:exclamation::exclamation::exclamation:

 You need to generate a Personal Access Token with Github and insert it as a single line entry in a file called `token` in root of the repo
+The min version of git required is 2.4.
+This is because the way that your name/email/other identifiers are used to filter the git log changed after that version, and you might as well use the latest version of git instead of apple git or god forbid... - ~Windows~

+To verify git installation on MacOS:

+- Run `git -v`
+- Ensure that the version is 2.4 or above
+- if not, you can install git using homebrew: `brew install git`,
+- Or, if you already have installed git using brew, use the command `brew upgrade git`

+Windows:

+- Good luck lol, all I can recommend is installing WSL.
+The temporary files should be saved to the Temp directory on Windows because I used the TempFile crate, but I can't promise support because I no longer own any Windows machines.
+I would really appreciate if someone could try this out on Windows and let me know if everything works as it should.

 ## The motivation: